darwinlatorre/TutorIA---Backend/README.md

 # TutorIA

-An API that use ChatPDF to store and consult all your documents.
+An API that use ChatPDF to store and consult all your documents using Radisys technologies.

 ## Tabla de Contenidos